4EU+PharmacoEpi (advanced course):an integrated 4EU+ Pharmacoepidemiology educational course

 - General overview of the aforementioned data sources

-- Critical appraisal of published pharmacoepidemiological studies using the three data sources
+- Critical appraisal of published pharmacoepidemiological studies using the four data sources

 - Regulatory conditions for data access and linkage to other data sources